Operating Variance & Timeline

 - Higher revenues, including:

-- Lower than expected costs due to timing and operational efficiencies:
+- Lower than expected costs due to:

 Using the variance

-The projected year-end variance for 2025 will be committed towards funding high priority operating and capital requests. |
+The 2026 year-end variance are committed towards funding high priority operating and capital requests.

 2025